A fresh take on risk and valuation

 Reduction of the scope of internal rating-based approaches

 CRR 3 limits the A-IRB approach for asset classes that cannot be robustly and prudently modelled.
-Therefore, the application of the IRB approach for exposures to large and medium-sized companies, as well as exposures to banks, is no longer available.
-In addition, the IRB approach will be completely phased out for equity exposures – the SACR should be used for these exposures.
+Therefore, the application of the A-IRB approach for exposures to large companies, as well as exposures to banks and financial institutions, is no longer available – only F-IRB will be possible for these exposures (Art.
+151-8).

 New exposure class for regional governments and local authorities as well as public sector entities

 Public sector entities (PSEs) and regional governments, and local authorities (RGLAs) can currently be classified as either exposures to central governments or exposures to institutions.
-Under the amended Basel III requirements, such exposures are required to employ the foundation IRB (F-IRB) approach and are subject to model limits, whereas exposures treated as exposures to central governments would not.

 Input floors under the A-IRB approach

-In CRR 3, minimum floor values are introduced for the bank's estimated IRB parameters, which are utilised as inputs to the computation of RWAs ('input floors').
+In CRR3, minimum floor values are introduced for the bank's estimated IRB parameters, which are utilised as inputs to the computation of RWAs ('input floors').
 These input floors serve as a safety net to ensure that own funds requirements do not fall below reasonable levels, to offset model risk, measurement error, and data restrictions, and to improve capital ratio comparability among institutions.

 Sovereign exposures are exempt from the PD, LGD, and CCF entry floors; nevertheless, the portion of the exposure not covered by collateral is subject to the appropriate PD, LGD, and CCF entry levels.